helloskykoder/PawGram/README.md

 # 🐾 PawGram
 ### Instagram Fork Optimized for Legacy & Modern Android Devices

-**PawGram** is a performance-focused, community-driven fork of Instagram, built to deliver a smoother and more stable experience—especially on devices no longer supported by official releases.
+**PawGram** is a performance-focused, community-driven fork of Instagram Alpha, built to deliver a smoother and more stable experience—especially on devices no longer supported by official releases.

 Developed with 🐾 by **PawDevs**.